 Introduction to machine learning in Python with scikit-learn (video series)

 In the data science course that I teach for General Assembly, we spend a lot of time using scikit-learn, Python's library for machine learning.
 I love teaching scikit-learn, but it has a steep learning curve, and my feeling is that there are not many scikit-learn resources that are targeted towards machine learning beginners.
-Thus I decided to create a series of scikit-learn video tutorials, which I launched in April in partnership with Kaggle, the leading online platform for competitive data science!
+Thus I decided to create a series of scikit-learn video tutorials, which I launched in April in partnership with Kaggle!

 I've embedded the video playlist below, or you can watch it on YouTube.
 I've also listed the agenda for each video, along with links to the blog post and Jupyter Notebook associated with each video.
 (My GitHub repository contains all of the Notebooks, which may be useful as reference material!)